fxp-jim/HorizonDocs/Horizon User Guide/05 Sales Order/SALES ORDER.md

 9. Go to **Order** tab and click **Confirm**.

 	⚠️ Note:  Once confirmed, your sales order cannot be deleted or modified for customer tier, sales channel, or payment terms.
+To undo, click **Unconfirm**.

 10. Click **Save Changes** at the bottom left.